Skip to main content

 NAD+ precursors can have mild interactions with chemotherapy, certain antivirals, and high-dose niacin.
 Most prescription medications have no meaningful interaction.
 We always review the full medication list before starting.

 Yes.
-Active cancer (especially under chemotherapy) is the main relative contraindication, because NAD+ supports cellular processes that some tumors exploit.
+Active cancer (particularly under chemotherapy) is the main relative contraindication, because NAD+ supports cellular processes that some tumors exploit.
 Severe kidney impairment and pregnancy are also reasons to pause.
 We screen for these at intake.

 We avoid NAD+ supplementation during pregnancy and breastfeeding due to limited safety data.
 Standard prenatal vitamins, B-complex, and a healthy diet remain the foundation.
 After breastfeeding, we can re-evaluate.